Cheapest Way to Ship to UK (2026): Compare Rates & Options

 Dimensional weight (or DIM weight) is a pricing model used by carriers to charge for the amount of space a package takes up.
 If your box is large but light, the carrier might calculate a dimensional weight based on its length, width, and height and charge you for that “weight” instead of its actual scale weight.

-To beat DIM weight charges, pack your items as compactly as possible.
+To beat DIM weight charges, pack your box to minimize wasted space.
 Use the smallest box that will safely hold your contents and avoid using excessive filler material that creates empty space.

 Smart Packaging to Reduce Weight and Size